Owyhee County, Idaho: History

 Because of pressure from miners and settlers, the federal government made a treaty in 1877 with the Western Shoshone to cede land, and established what is now known as the Duck Valley Indian Reservation in this county and across the border in Elko County, Nevada.
 The reservation was expanded in 1886 to accommodate people of the Northern Paiute.
 In the 20th century, the tribes combined and are federally recognized as a single government; the majority of the people live on the Nevada side of the reservation.

 There were two railroad lines extending into Owyhee County, the first was the Boise Nampa & Owyhee Railroad which built starting in 1896 from Nampa, Idaho south towards Melba, Idaho and eventually across the Snake River into Owyhee County in 1897, whereupon it crossed Rabbit Creek before arriving in Murphy, Idaho.
 The first train into Murphy occurred in 1899.
 The Boise, Nampa & Owyhee Railroad was acquired by the Idaho Northern Railroad in 1907; the line was taken over by the Oregon Short Line Railroad in 1913 following their purchase of the Idaho Northern Railroad, after which it became known as the Murphy Branch line.
 Daily passenger service to Murphy was discontinued in 1942.
 By 1947, shipping animals out of Murphy was no longer profitable for the railroad.
 The Murphy portion of the line was abandoned in 1947.
 In the 1950s, trucks and highways became the dominant mode of transportation.
 The last train left Melba in 1994, and all rails were torn out in that same year.

-The second railroad line was the Oregon Shortline Railroad which built south from Nyssa oregon beginning in 1911, passing through Adrian oregon the line ended after 25 miles in Homedale idaho, in 1922 it was extended Marsing idaho to accommodate additional agricultural traffic.

-In 1970 the marsing and homedale depots were closed by union pacific, in 1987 with declining carload the UP offered the line for sale but no buyers were found.

-Following the closure of lumber mill in Homedale in the early 1990s the Homedale branch, now reduced to the status of an "industrial lead" generated a total of 49 carloads in 1995 and 42 in 1996.
-In 1997 Union Pacific filed for permission to abandon the Idaho portion of the line and received no formal protest, the tracks were ripped up the following year.
+The second railroad line was the Oregon Shortline Railroad which built south from Nyssa Oregon beginning in 1911, passing through Adrian Oregon the line ended after 25 miles in Homedale Idaho, in 1922 it was extended Marsing Idaho to accommodate additional agricultural traffic.
+In 1970, the Marsing and Homedale depots were closed by Union Pacific.
+In 1987, with declining carload, Union Pacific offered the line for sale but no buyers were found.
+Following the closure of the lumber mill in Homedale in the early 1990s, the Homedale branch (now reduced to the status of an "industrial lead") generated a total of 49 carloads in 1995 and 42 in 1996.
+In 1997, Union Pacific filed for permission to abandon the Idaho portion of the line and received no formal protest, the tracks were ripped up the following year.

 Owyhee County gained its present boundaries in 1930 after an election approved moving a portion of it near Glenns Ferry and King Hill to neighboring Elmore County.
-In 1934 the county seat was moved from the nearly abandoned Silver City to its present location in Murphy.
+In 1934, the county seat was moved from the nearly abandoned Silver City to its present location in Murphy.
 In the 21st century, both Silver City and Ruby City are ghost towns, remnant of the mining boom.